ashique-dev/support_api/README.md

 2. Fail the entire operation if the email server is down
 3. Provide no retry mechanism

-Instead, we dispatch a job to BullMQ (backed by Redis) and return `200 OK` immediately.
+Instead, we dispatch a job to Bull (backed by Redis) and return `200 OK` immediately.

 ```
 POST /conversations/:id/resolve